SCHOOL/UNIVERSITY/COMMUNITY GROUPS MAY BENEFIT FROM THE INFORMATION BELOW.

-Schools and community groups may benefit from the funding opportunities listed below.
-NOTE: These funding opportunities ARE NOT offered by the Mason Center for Outdoor Experiential Learning.
-Please contact the granting organizations directly with any questions regarding the grant application process and to confirm what types of programs are eligible for funding.
+NOTE: Please contact the granting organizations directly with any questions regarding the grant application process and to confirm that your group is eligible for funding.

 Brown Rudnick Charitable Foundation: Grants to Help Inner-City Educators: The Brown Rudnick Charitable Foundation Corporation’s Limited GEO: Grants to Help Inner-City Educators fund specific, one-time future education-related needs or ideas that promise to improve inner city education within one year of the grant award in one of the cities eligible for foundation grants.
 Maximum award: $2,000.
 Eligibility: small, concrete projects that will improve inner-city education in Boston, Hartford, Providence, New York or Washington, D.C. within the coming year.